-Michigan licenses are going to change to REAL ID in 2020
+Michigan licenses need to be REAL ID-compliant in 2020

 How to apply for the REAL ID

 How Much Does a REAL ID cost?

 You can find out the various fees at this link for Michigan Secretary of State driver’s license fees.
 There is no additional cost for a REAL ID-compliant license or state identification card when a person usually renews.
 Applying for a compliant license before your current license expires will result in a correction fee.

 If your license renews after Oct.
 1, 2020, and you elect not to get a REAL ID, it will still be valid.
-You can still use it as valid identification for cashing checks, purchasing alcohol, or entering casinos.
+You can always use it as valid identification for cashing checks, purchasing alcohol, or entering casinos.
 But, you will have to have an approved, compliant document when you fly on an airplane or enter federal buildings because your standard license will not be accepted.